 A burst pipe, collapsed roof, or chimney fire will make this the winter of your discontent, big-time.
 Keep those disasters at bay by insulating your pipes, clearing your rain gutters of debris, and having your fireplace inspected.
 While you’re at it, change the batteries in your smoke and carbon monoxide detectors.

 6. Install those home-safety features

 Been meaning to put a deadbolt on the back door or install a burglar alarm?
 There’s no time like the present.
 Summer may be the worst season for home thefts, but burglars also love long, dark nights and winter holidays.
-(Bonus: safety features can help save you money on your homeowners insurance!)
+(Bonus: check out these smart home devices that take preparation to the next level!)

 7. Review your insurance coverage